brand-new and still without the 30.5 cm gun (1875)

 deck areas and (probably) machinery such as the capstan,

-the main bulwark railing; any superstructures above the
+main bulwark railing; any superstructures above the level of

 pictures, skylight caps have been natural wood in clear